AFeng-x/SMT/README.md

 ## Introduction

-**SMT** is initially described in [arxiv](https://arxiv.org/abs/2103.14030), which capably serves as a general-purpose backbone for computer vision.
-It is basically a hierarchical Transformer whose representation is computed with shifted windows.
-The shifted windowing scheme brings greater efficiency by limiting self-attention computation to non-overlapping local windows while also allowing for cross-window connection.
+**SMT** is initially described in [arxiv](https://arxiv.org/abs/2103.14030), which capably serves as a promising new generic backbone for efficient visual modeling.
+SMT is a new hybrid ConvNet and vision Transformer backbone, which can effectively simulate the transition from local to global dependencies as the network goes deeper, resulting in superior performance over both ConvNets and Transformers.

 ![teaser](figures/teaser.png)